refinn15/DiagramEvolution/academicConference.md

 #Who was Euclid?#

-* one of the most influential ancient Greek mathematician
+* one of the most influential ancient Greek mathematicians
 * flourished in Alexandria around 300 BCE
 * his *Elements* was used as a basic geometry textbook soon after its initial publication
 * his works were one of the first, if not the first, to be translated from Greek into Arabic